 Elections Canada required candidates to submit their campaign expenses by June 30.
-Those expenses show Morrison had a total of $115,011.29 to spend on his campaign, of which he spent $113,373.71 to unseat incumbent Wayne Stetski of the New Democratic Party.
+Those expenses show Morrison had a total of $115,011.29 to spend on his campaign, of which he spent $113,373.71 to unseat NDP incumbent Wayne Stetski.

 A receipt provided by the Kootenay-Columbia Conservative Association meanwhile shows Morrison contributed $1,300 to his campaign.

 Morrison won the riding with 30,168 votes ahead of Stetski, who ended up spending $93,539.85 and finished second with 23,149 votes.